-SEA is an active member of The Belize National Spawning Aggregation Working Group and the National Coral Reef Monitoring Network, both of which work to improve data collection and collaboration between organizations working in the marine protected area system.
+Many of the methods within the Monitoring Plan were developed under the Mesoamerican Barrier Reef System (MBRS) synoptic monitoring programme, the Belize Fisheries Department and the 'LAMP' protocols developed by Wildlife Conservation Society.
+SEA is an active member of the Spawning Aggregation Working Group and Belize Coral Reef Monitoring Network, both of which work to improve data collection and collaboration between organizations working in the marine protected area system.

-The Inter-programme Communication Sub-Programme recognizes the importance of communication and collaboration between the Science team and the other programme areas for effective management of the conservation targets.
-This is particularly true in the active engagement of the science team in the activities of the Education and Outreach Sub-Programmes, to ensure increased public awareness and involvement in the management of Laughing Bird Caye National Park.
+Management of the conservation targets is not just the responsibility of the Science Programme - it also depends on effective communication and collaboration between the science team and the other programmes and stakeholders, to ensure clear understanding of the reasons behind targeted management or enforcement strategies.
+This includes active engagement by the science team in the activities of the education and outreach programs to ensure increased public awareness and involvement in management of Laughing Bird Caye National Park.